Detox From Alcohol or Other Substances

 What are the Treatment Options for When Detox is Over?

 There are different options for treatment post detox, including outpatient and inpatient treatment.
 During outpatient addiction treatment, those in recovery reside where they choose, but attend meetings, therapy sessions and see a medical team when necessary.

 However, inpatient addiction treatment is often a more viable option for long term success in sobriety.
 Inpatient treatment allows addicts to reside in a rehabilitation facility during treatment.
 The process includes attending 12-Step meetings, group and individual therapy, medical counseling, and on site care whenever need be.
 Because addicts are constantly surrounded by others going through similar struggles and who are looking to change their lives, they feel as though they are not going through the process alone.
 Having a solid support system and a safe and secure environment can be the difference in maintaining sobriety or not.

 Ready to Find Help?

 Upon admission at Pathfinders, you will receive a preliminary screening with our medical team.
-If our physicians feel as though a medical detox is necessary, you will receive a safe, supervised medical detox on site.
+If our physicians feel as though a medical detox is necessary, we can help arrange it.
 Medications that help ease the physical symptoms of withdrawal may be used during this time to help keep you from suffering severely.
-Although detox is never fun, we are here to help you through it.
-We will lessen the unpleasant side effects that come with withdrawal from most drugs and alcohol and help you get back on your feet, feeling happy and healthy as soon as possible.

 More Resources: What’s an Intervention?